 What is a periodical?
 A periodical is anything that comes out periodically.
 Magazines, newspapers, and journals are all periodicals.
 They may come out daily, weekly, monthly, quarterly or annually, but new issues are released on a fixed schedule.
+While this legacy fades with the dominance of 24/7 production in the digital age, periodicity still plays an important role in scholarly publication.

 Who is the audience?
 Magazines, newspapers, trade journals, and academic journals are intended for different audiences.

-Trade journals are specifically created for particular professions, or trades.
+These are specifically created for particular professions, or trades.
 They also have advertisements directed to that profession.
 For example, a trade journal for dentists may advertise and discuss new dental technologies.

-Distinguishing content on the internet: The stylistic cues that used to make it relatively easy to distinguish different types of content vanish when presented on the web.
+Distinguishing content on the internet: The stylistic cues that make it relatively easy to distinguish different types of content vanish when presented on the web.
 It's easy to tell the difference between an analog newspaper and scholarly journal.
 They look and feel very different from each other.
 When using information from the internet it is important to develop the skills to critically analyze the information you're presented with, rather than rely on stylistic cues to determine the quality of information you're consuming.

 Some databases will have indicators to let you know if your source is peer-reviewed.
 ProQuest, for example, uses a mortarboard icon to indicate if an article is from an academic journal.